Required Course Tools - 5362

 File Transfer (FTP/SFTP)

 You will need a program or other method of copying the html files that you create to a webserver.
-One option is to use the command line; I imagine Linux users will already be somewhat familiar with this approach.
+There are many ways to do this.
+A command line approach is permitted, though not a focus in 5362

 Details on Filezilla, a cross-platform program, are available here.